 At the acquisition date, any goodwill is allocated to each of the cash-generating units expected to benefit from the combination's synergies.
-Following initial recognition, goodwill is stated at cost less any accumulated impairment losses (see Note 1(viii)).
+Following initial recognition, goodwill is stated at cost less any accumulated impairment losses.

-- 1. BASIS OF PREPARATION AND SIGNIFICANT ACCOUNTING POLICIES (CONTINUED) - vii) Intangibles, including research and development (other than goodwill)
+vii) Intangibles, including research and development (other than goodwill)